-The annual report produced by Wake Libertarian Party treasurer Brad Hessel shows that the party has more in 2018.
-We have more registered Libertarians than ever before, raised more money than ever before, fielded more candidates than ever before, and spent more money on events and campaigns than ever before.
+The annual report produced by Wake Libertarian Party treasurer Brad Hessel shows that the party had more in 2018.
+We had more registered Libertarians than ever before, raised more money than ever before, fielded more candidates than ever before, and spent more money on events and campaigns than ever before.

-Here are the key excerpts from his report:
+Here are some key excerpts from his report:

 In 2016, WakeLP raised $2,500, more money than in the previous three years combined.
 In 2017, we nearly tripled that, raising $7,200.
 Then we doubled that in 2018, taking in $14,600.